Opencontour/Opencontour_mousum/docs/OpencontourHeapLeachStacking.md

 #### Update Solution Layer Properties

+Using the **Properties** display the individual features can be viewed and updated.
+These are listed in the table below.

-Solution layer features that do not already have the properties application rate (app_rate, gpm/ft2 or L/m2/hr) and Leach time (lt, days) populated can be added using the Update Solution function.
+Solution layer features that do not already have values populated for application rate (app_rate, gpm/ft2 or L/m2/hr) and Leach time (lt, days) can be added in bulk using the Update Solution function.
 This is accessed from **Utility Menu > Stacking > Solution**.
-The **Update Solution** function will use the Solution layer to populate the CutterResult and Mineplan layer’s ‘on’ and ‘lt’ properties with a value for each record centroid contained within the **Solution** layer polygon.
+The **Update Solution** function will use the Solution layer to populate the CutterResult, Model and Mineplan layer’s ‘on’ and ‘lt’ properties with a value for each record centroid contained within the **Solution** layer polygon.
 The CutterResult layer will have the ‘app_rate’ property written to it.

+Click **Utility Menu > Stacking**.
+The Leach Stacking module window will appear with the Home tab open.
+The Solution tab is displayed below.

 **NOTE: The polygon must be drawn above the CutterResult's elevation.**